Nightkingale/Personal-Website/README.md

-# nightkingale.github.io
+# Personal Website
 A website where I post random stuff.

 ## Usage
-Visit https://nightkingale.github.io/ in a web browser, and you'll be taken to the website hosted here.
+Visit https://nightkingale.com/ in a web browser, and you'll be taken to the website hosted here.